 Looking at job productivity gives the idea that renewable electricity generation is not as efficient as traditional electricity production.
-In 2019, the Solar Electric Power Generation (EPG) sector employed more people Coal, Natural Gas and Nuclear EPG sectors combined.
+In 2019, the Solar Electric Power Generation (EPG) sector employed more people Coal, Natural Gas, and Nuclear EPG sectors combined.
 But solar only surpassed Hydroelectric in Megawatt electricity hours generated.
 Moreover, both coal and nuclear sectors each produced more electricity than both solar and wind combined.

 |Megawatt hours of electricity generated (2019)

 |Employees in sector (2019)

 Coal produces more than 2 times the number of megawatts hours of electricity that wind produces.
 And Solar energy produces the least amount of electricity per one job.
 In short, it requires much more workers to produce “clean energy” than it does using fossil fuels; “clean energy” is inefficient and costs Minnesotans money.

 Source: 2020 US Energy Employment Report

-The majority of jobs in “clean energy” are temporary construction jobs that should not be counted as part of energy jobs because their overall impact in Minnesota`s economy is very short-lived.
-According to CEEEM only less than 1% of jobs in the clean energy sector are in utilities and about 90% of jobs are in construction, manufacturing, trade and professional services.
-Employees in manufacturing and construction do not spend their full time working on energy related services.
+The majority of jobs in “clean energy” are temporary construction jobs that should not be counted as part of energy jobs because their overall impact on Minnesota`s economy is very short-lived.
+According to CEEEM, only less than 1% of jobs in the clean energy sector are in utilities and about 90% of jobs are in construction, manufacturing, trade, and professional services.
+Employees in manufacturing and construction do not spend their full time working on energy-related services.

 Let us for instance look at Minnesota`s growing Energy Efficiency sector which employs the most people in the “clean energy sector”.
-In 2019 Efficiency employed 47,518 employees, but what kind of jobs do most of these people do?:
+In 2019 Efficiency employed 47,518 employees, but what kind of jobs do most of these people do?

 They manufacture ENERGY STAR-rated appliances and install efficient lighting systems; tweak traditional heating, ventilation, and air conditioning (HVAC) systems; build renewable heating and cooling systems and handle advanced building materials.
 Other jobs employ people who develop software and contractors who diagnose, adjust, and verify HVAC efficiency.” ~ CEEM

-All of the above-mentioned jobs are not in energy production; they random manufacturing, construction and maintenance jobs that would exist without clean energy mandates.
+All of the above-mentioned jobs are not in energy production; they are random manufacturing, construction and maintenance jobs that would exist without clean energy mandates.
 Minnesota generally has a national below average reliance on natural gas but a third highest ratio of efficiency spending on energy revenue in the Midwest.

 Source: 2020 US Energy Employment Report

 And like most “clean energy” jobs, the majority of jobs in solar and wind are in construction and not actual energy production.
 And these construction jobs are temporary and will require mandates to sustain.
-Wind and solar drive up the cost of electricity, and higher electricity costs destroy jobs, especially in energy intensive industries like farming, manufacturing, and mining.
+Wind and solar drive up the cost of electricity, and higher electricity costs destroy jobs, especially in energy-intensive industries like farming, manufacturing, and mining.